George Kell: Broadcasting career

-Following his retirement as a player, Kell worked as a play-by-play announcer for CBS television (1958) and the Tigers (1959–1963, 1965–1996).
-Kell also called the 1959 National League tie-breaker series for ABC television with Bob DeLaney, the second 1962 All-Star Game for NBC Radio with Jack Quinlan, the 1962 National League tie-breaker series for NBC television with Bob Wolff, the 1962 World Series for NBC Radio with Joe Garagiola, and Games 3–5 of the 1968 World Series (for which the Tigers were the home team) for NBC television with Curt Gowdy.
+Following his retirement as a player, Kell entered into baseball broadcasting as a play-by-play announcer for CBS television (1958) and the Tigers (1959–1963, 1965–1996), also calling the 1959 National League tie-breaker series for ABC television with Bob DeLaney, the second 1962 All-Star Game for NBC radio with Jack Quinlan, the 1962 National League tie-breaker series for NBC television with Bob Wolff, the 1962 World Series for NBC radio with Joe Garagiola, and Games 3–5 of the 1968 World Series (for which the Tigers were the home team) for NBC television with Curt Gowdy.

-Kell initially called Tigers games on both radio and television, splitting the play-by-play with Van Patrick (in the 1959 season) and then with Ernie Harwell.
-Following the 1963 season he briefly retired from broadcasting, citing a desire to spend more time at his Arkansas home; after a one-year absence, Kell was persuaded to return in 1965 working the (then-infrequent) TV games exclusively while Harwell did radio.
-Kell's television partners included Ray Lane, Larry Osterman, and (beginning in 1975) fellow Hall of Famer and former Tiger Al Kaline as color commentator, the latter pairing lasting for the remainder of Kell's broadcast career.
+Kell initially called Tigers games on both radio and television, sharing play-by-play duties with Van Patrick (in the 1959 season) and then with Ernie Harwell.
+Following the 1963 season he briefly retired from broadcasting, citing a desire to spend more time at his Arkansas home; after a one-year absence, Kell was persuaded to return in 1965 working the (less frequent) TV games exclusively while Harwell did radio.
+Kell's subsequent TV partners included Ray Lane, Larry Osterman, and (starting in 1975) fellow Hall of Famer and former Tiger Al Kaline as color commentator, the latter pairing lasting for the rest of Kell's broadcast career.
+He retired from the TV booth following the 1996 season.